mrismanaziz/Reforestation/README.md

-## Where’s the bin?
-Dad: I haven’t been anywhere!
+## Can I watch the TV?
+Dad: Yes, but don’t turn it on.